ABOUT ZOO BOISE EDUCATION PROGRAMS

 - Family & Friends Exclusive Experience

-During this time of giving thanks come spend extra time appreciating our animals here at Zoo Boise by creating special enrichments.
-Learn all about how enrichments are used to provide the very best animal care to our animals and watch them interact with your creations right before your eyes!
+Animal training is an important part of managing animals at the zoo.
+Learn the basics of animal training, watch zookeepers train animals, and participate in the “train the trainer” game!
 Program is designed for children ages 6-10 with their favorite adult – although all ages 6 and older are welcome.
 Minimum participants 10, maximum 25.
 Cost is per person and includes admission to the zoo.
 Children under 18 must be accompanied adult; accompanying adult must register and pay program fee.
-November 21, 10:00am – 12:00pm
+Cost is $14 per person for Zoo Boise members and $16 for non-members.

 Snooze at the Zoo Overnights